 5. The importance of culture cannot be overstated.

 Culture plays a tremendous role in how and why we think and behave in certain ways.
 I strongly recommend you try to find legal representation from someone who speaks your native language.
 Having someone who understands your language and your culture can be a tremendous benefit in court.
 You just can’t anticipate what you might need to explain to a judge.
 An attorney who truly understands your culture will know how to explain certain customs, rituals, religious perspectives or why something is so very important to you.
 Plus, in an uncomfortable situation, you’ll feel that much more comfortable and forthcoming to someone whom you feel truly understands you, and where you’re coming from.
 And it’s probably easier to find an attorney who speaks your language than you think: start by calling your local or state bar association to ask for family law attorneys who speak your language.
 Often, they can provide you with a list of names that you can research on your own, and reach out to for a free consultation call.

 Just remember: you can do this.
 The process might be a little more difficult, but with planning and preparation, you’ll be starting your next chapter before you know it.

 Divorcing in a second language?
 We’re here to help.
-Hello Divorce members can get legal help, document review, or book a consultation with Monica by booking time at this link.
-Please mention Monica in the comments when you make a booking.
+Hello Divorce members can get legal help, document review, or book a consultation at this link.